dnielsen/redis_on_windows/README.md

 127.0.0.1:6379> get user1
 "Salvatore"
 ```
-# So how is Ubuntu able to run on Windows?
+## So how is Ubuntu able to run on Windows?

 Instead of calling the Linux Kernel, the system calls (syscalls) that these un-modified Linux libraries use are re-directed over to Windows.

 If you want to edit Windows files in Windows and in Linux,  keep your files in /mnt/c/ so you can edit them with either OS.
 Don't use Windows to "reach into the Linux file system."
 As Scott Hanselman says on his [WSL blog post](https://www.hanselman.com/blog/VIDEOHowToRunLinuxAndBashOnWindows10AnniversaryUpdate.aspx "The year of Linux on the (Windows) Desktop - WSL Tips and Tricks"), "There be dragons!"

-WSLCONFIG

-Run "Winver" to see what version of Windows you're running), you've got a command called "wslconfig."
-Try it out.
-It lists distros you have and controls which one starts when you type "bash."